 Variety and Balance in the Raw Diet

-You don't eat the same thing every day, and neither should your dog.
+You don't eat the same thing every day for months and months, nor should your dog.

 While dogs and people have different nutritional requirements, we can both benefit from a diet that includes nutrients from a variety of sources.
 We know that eating a wide variety of fresh, unprocessed food is good for us, and the same is true for our dogs.
 Ideally, dogs and people alike should try to get their vitamins, minerals, fatty acids and amino acids from a range of fresh vegetables, fruit, proteins, and healthy fats.

 I love blueberries and broccoli for dogs.
 They're rich in phytonutrients and are well known for their anti-cancer properties, but that doesn't mean we should feed them to the exclusion of other vegetables and fruit.
 Too much broccoli and blueberries, as healthy as they are, could cause upset tummies, an oversupply of certain nutrients, or cause your dog to miss out on the health benefits of other antioxidant-rich vegetables and fruit.

 Use 'Eat the Rainbow' as your guide when selecting veggies and fruit for your dog.

 I generally prefer families to add their own vegetables and fruit to their dog's raw diet, instead of repeatedly feeding the same 3 or 4 vegetables which is often the case in commercial raw dog food.

 I have seen a tendency among raw feeders, due to cost, to gravitate towards a chicken only diet for their dog - which could be a costly mistake long term.